Sarah Cawood: Personal life

-In 2008, she was part of the British team that completed Olivia Newton-John's "Great Walk To Beijing".
+In 2008, she was part of the British team that completed Olivia Newton-John's "Great Walk to Beijing".

-On 27 March 2012, Cawood gave birth to her first child, a son named Hunter.

-In December 2012 Cawood married her long-term partner Andy Merry.
+On 27 March 2012, Cawood gave birth to her first child, a son.
+In December 2012, Cawood married her long-term partner.

-In August 2013, Cawood gave birth to her second child, a daughter named Autumn.
+In August 2013, Cawood gave birth to her second child, a daughter.

-On 22 September 2022, Cawood announced that she had been diagnosed with stage I breast cancer in August 2021, and that she has managed to make a full recovery.
+On 22 September 2022, Cawood announced that she had been diagnosed with stage I breast cancer in August 2021, and that she had made a full recovery.

-She is a supporter of Arsenal and remains a popular blogger on issues such as motherhood.
+She remains a popular blogger on issues such as motherhood.